How Deconstruction is Revolutionizing Sustainable Practices in San Jose

 Key Takeaways

-• Deconstruction is a process of carefully dismantling buildings to salvage materials for reuse or recycling.
+• Our team carefully dismantles buildings to salvage materials for reuse or recycling.

-• Deconstruction promotes environmental sustainability by reducing the demand for new materials and minimizing waste generation.
+• We promote environmental sustainability by reducing demand for new materials and eliminating waste.

 The Impact of Deconstruction on Waste Reduction